lammich/lrat_isa/benchmark_data/README.md

 # Benchmark data

-The measurements from our benchmarks are provided in csv and as key = value format.
+The raw log data from our benchmark runs, and some data extracted from it, in key-value and csv format.
 The csv format contains a few derived fields like ratios and combined user+system time, that are not part of the (raw) kv-data.